 Commission Rules –

-First, you have to add the rule title.
-This title is added for avoiding any confusion in setting commission %.
+First, you have to add the rule title. setting up the commission rule.
 The best title you can add is your product name or plan name.

 Second, you have to add Rule Condition.

 From the first drop-down you can select All affiliate or any particular affiliated partner you want to select.

 From second drop down you can either select all products or any particular product.